cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 Web maintainers cultivated? ***TBD***

-Site build times reasonable? ***TBD***
+The website builds in **reasonable time** on a desktop computer.

 Site maintainers have **adequate permissions** to update the website.
 (I assume. ***TBD***).

-Maintainers of the etcd-io/website repository are adequately documented in the OWNERS file in the repo.
+Maintainers of the [website repository][website-repo] are adequately documented in the OWNERS file in the repo.
 Approvers and reviewers are listed.

 ### Other